 Clinical trial recruitment is critical to the success of your trial, and developing a strategy in advance is key to saving time and money as enrollment ramps up.
 The best clinical trial recruitment strategies start with a thorough assessment of your patient population, the trial protocol, and where you predict challenges might arise.
 Then, make sure you have a variety of tools at your disposal so you can stay flexible throughout the recruitment process.

 We share six pieces of advice for starting your patient recruitment on the right foot.

 Understand your patient population

 Even if you’ve run a trial for a particular patient population before, take a close look at the study’s protocol before starting your recruitment efforts and create a profile of the patient you’re looking for.
 Investigate common co-morbidities and compare against the trial’s protocol to help predict potential challenges down the road.
 It’s helpful in this stage, too, to consider a visual representation of your patient profile.
 Antidote’s senior designer shared additional tips on photo choices in clinical trial advertising that can help, too.
 Taking a close look at how their condition affects their quality of life can also help you create thoughtful outreach materials that engage patients.

-As part of your research, about the online habits of your patient population.
+As part of your research, learn about the online habits of your patient population.
 For example, while people with chronic diseases spend less time online than the population in general, they may be more likely to visit niche websites and blogs about their condition.
 Facebook is a logical place to start in terms of ad placements (more on the social network behemoth in the next item), but it can be helpful to explore a variety of options in case Facebook just doesn’t cut it for your trial.
 Antidote’s digital marketing manager David Tindell shared a few clinical trial advertising approaches he uses when planning out clinical trial recruitment strategies.